 Treatments to get rid of head lice are available to buy from pharmacies, supermarkets and online.
-You don't usually need to see your GP.

 The main treatments are:

 Lotions and sprays